 – Festivals Red Dawns & Improcon –

-KUD Mreža has been organizing the annual International Feminist And Queer Festival Red Dawns since 2000, bringing concerts, exhibitions, multimedia projects, performances and lectures to a great number of alternative venues in Ljubljana.
+KUD Mreža has been organizing the annual International Feminist And Queer Festival Red Dawns since 2000, bringing concerts, exhibitions, multimedia projects, performances and lectures to a great number of alternative venues in Ljubljana and Slovenia.

 In 2015, KUD Mreža joined Improcon – Congress Of Free Improvised Music, Arts & Thoughts, an international workshop festival for improvised arts, organized by Croatian association Gokul and Slovenian organization Klub Metulj – Youth Centre Bistrica ob Sotli; partnered by two Austrian organizations, Šopron Shuffle from Vienna and Graz-based Schaumbad.